viboes/std-make/doc/proposal/reflection/ProductTypes.md

 While Structured binding is a good tool for the user, it is not adapted to the library authors, as we need to know the number of elements of a product type to do Structured binding.

-This means that the user would continue to generic algorithms based on the *tuple-like* access and we can not have a *tuple-like* access for c-arrays and for the types covered by Structured binding case 3 [SBR].
+This means that the user would continue to write generic algorithms based on the *tuple-like* access and we can not have a *tuple-like* access for c-arrays and for the types covered by Structured binding case 3 [SBR].

 ## Traits versus functions